USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 [properties_tab_of_view_control_measure_window]: images/Properties_Tab_of_View_Control_Measure_Window.png
 **Figure 3-14.
 Control Measure Properties Tab**

-**Step 2-9: View a Properties Record in a Separate Window.** To see the data for a property record in a separate window, check a checkbox in the **Select** column and click `View`.
+**Step 2-10: View a Properties Record in a Separate Window.** To see the data for a property record in a separate window, check a checkbox in the **Select** column and click `View`.
 For example, select the `STEAM_PCT` property record and click `View`.
 [Figure 3-15](#view_property_record_window) shows the View Property Record window that will appear.
 The fields of the property record are shown in [Table 3-5](#control_measure_property_record_table).

 Notice that most of the fields in [Figure 3-15](#view_property_record_window) are set using text fields.
 The `Category` is a free-form drop down, where an existing category could be used or a new one could be used by typing in the new category.

-When you are done examining the information on the View Property Record Window, click `Close`.
+Do not click Close after examining the Properties tab as this will close the View Control Measure window, which we will use for the next step.

 <a id=view_property_record_window></a>